-Crane pads must remain in place for the life of the proposed Development to enable routine inspection and maintenance.
-Peat generated from these excavations would be considered a permanent loss, unless satisfactory re-use could be achieved within the proposed Development site.
+Crane pads must remain in place for the life of the wind farm to enable routine inspection and maintenance.
+Peat generated from these excavations would be considered a permanent loss, unless satisfactory re-used could be achieved within the proposed Development.

-3.3 Construction and Maintenance Compound
+3.3 Construction Compound

-The Construction and Maintenance Compound is provided during the construction phase to enable storage of construction materials, turbine components and fuel, concrete batching plant, siting of welfare facilities and site offices.
+Temporary compounds are provided during the construction phase to enable storage of construction materials, turbine components and fuel, concrete batching plant, siting of welfare facilities and site offices.